Firesphere/silverstripe-newsmodule/README.md

 * History of URL-segments.
 * Support for custom comments.
 * Akismet support.
 Akismet class included in thirdparty dir.
 Remove it if you have it included already.
+* Option to add an "Extra" titled field.
+If this field is not empty, the post is considered spam.
+In your CSS, position it absolute and very, very, very much outside the screen.
+* Preferred anti-spam method is NOT using a Captcha.
 * Globally available NewsArchive function.
 * Geshi code-rendering support. use `[code type=php]your code here[/code]`
 * Tweet rendering by Twitter.
 Include the twitter widget JS and in your content, just do [tweet id=tweetID]